FIONA EAGGER - CEO & Co-Founder

 With more than three decades experience in the Australian production industry, Deb Cox has been responsible for creating and producing some of Australia’s most iconic screen content, as a highly talented creator, writer, and creative producer.
 She possesses a rare talent for creating intelligent stories grounded in great writing, rich characters and high production values.

 With an aim to create and produce thought-provoking, entertaining content for both domestic and international audiences, Deb joined forces with producer Fiona Eagger to form Every Cloud Productions in 2009.
-She has since gone on to co-create, co-produce and head the writing team on hit series Miss Fisher’s Murder Mysteries, and executive produce Indigenous drama The Gods of Wheat Street and most recently story produce and executive produce legal drama series Newton’s Law.
+She has since gone on to co-create, co-produce and head the writing team on hit series Miss Fisher’s Murder Mysteries, executive produce Indigenous drama The Gods of Wheat Street and most recently story produce and executive produce legal drama series Newton’s Law.
 Youth short form series, Deadlock, Every Clouds’ latest Production, will be launching on ABC iview and broadcast early 2018.

 Deb’s career began in the1980s at Crawford Productions in Melbourne.
 Her early freelance career included a stint as Project Officer for the Australian Film Commission and as Head of Drama for Artist Services, where she developed a range of feature film and television projects, including the ABC miniseries Simone de Beauvoir’s Babies, feature film Dead Letter Office and other titles.